ickerwx/tcpproxy/README.md

 ```
 You can see how the first hexdump instance gets a length of 8 bytes per row and the second instance gets a length of 12 bytes.
 To pass more than one option to a single module, seperate the options with a : character, modname:key1=val1:key2=val2...
 ## Deserializing and Serializing Java Objects to XML
+**Note: at present this does not work due to changes that made the code not compatible with Jython's `socket` implementation.
+If Java deserialization is what you are looking for: the last compatible commit is e3290261.**

 Using the Java xstream libary, it is possible to deserialize intercepted serialised objects if the .jar with class definitions is known to tcpproxy.

 ```
 CLASSPATH=./lib/* jython tcpproxy.py -ti 127.0.0.1 -tp 12346 -lp 12345 -om javaxml:mode=deserial,textdump
 ```